Fever (Kylie Minogue album): Singles

 "Love at First Sight" was released as the third single from the album on 3 June 2002.
 It received positive reviews from music critics, with many favouring its production.
 The song was a commercial success and peaked in the top ten of charts in countries like Australia, Denmark, Italy, New Zealand and United Kingdom.
 The song was remixed by Ruff and Jam and this version was released in the United States, where it managed to chart at number 23 on the Billboard Hot 100 chart.
 It was certified gold in Australia for sales of 35,000 units and in New Zealand for sales of 7,500 units.
 An accompanying music video for the single was directed by Johan Renck and features Minogue dancing in a futuristic environment sporting cargo pants and teal eyeshadow.
 The song was later nominated for the Grammy Award for Best Dance Recording in 2003.

-A re-recorded remixed version of "Come into My World" was released as the fourth and final single off the album on 4 November 2002.
+"Come into My World" was released as the fourth and final single off the album on 4 November 2002.
+Slightly remixed, the single version featured new vocals in the verses and chorus.
 It generated a favourable response from music critics, who enjoyed its lyrical content.
 Commercially, the single performed fairly well and peaked in the top 10 in Australia, Belgium (French-speaking Wallonia region), and the United Kingdom.
 In the United States, the song peaked at number 91 on the Billboard Hot 100 chart.
 It received a gold certification in Australia for sales of 35,000 units.
 An accompanying music video for the song was directed by Michel Gondry and features Minogue strolling around a busy street in Paris, France; every time she completes a full circle, a duplicate of her appears through one of the stores, and by the end of the video there are four Minogues present together.
+The song was later honoured with a Grammy Award for Best Dance Recording during the 2004 ceremony.